-This program, accredited by the Council for the Accreditation of Educator Preparation, will prepare you for initial certification in New York State K-12 Physical Education.
-Graduates go on to teach Physical Education and coach interscholastic sports in a wide variety of schools in New York and surrounding states — as well as in private clubs.
+This Physical Education degree program, accredited by the Council for the Accreditation of Educator Preparation, will prepare you for initial certification in New York State pre-K through 12th grade PE.

-You’ll have the opportunity to gain hands-on experience early on within this program through field experiences and culminating with student-teaching placements — and in doing so, network with area school district administrators, coaches and physical educators.
+You’ll gain hands-on experience early on within this program through field experiences and culminating with student-teaching placements — and in doing so, network with area school district administrators, coaches and physical educators.

 Small class sizes ensure that you’re not just a number.

-This program also puts an emphasis on adapted physical education, with eight credits earned from this area.
+This program also puts an emphasis on adapted PE, with eight credits earned from this area.
 This emphasizes the growing need of inclusive practices within schools.

 When ZaQuan Irby first arrived at Sage, after completing his associate degree, he couldn’t believe the relationships Sage professors had …

-Back in high school, Professor Kelly Brock was constantly on the move and involved in many different …
+Back in high school, Professor Kelly Brock, Ph.D., BCBA, LBA, was constantly on the move and involved in many different …

 Graduate Studies with a Physical Education Degree